PurrCoding/cinema/README.md

 #### Inportant Info ####
 By default, only YouTube is supported with Chromium (x86-64).
-To benefit from the other Cinema services you should use the CEF Codec Fix!
+To benefit from the other Cinema services you should consider using CEF Codec Fix

 #### Links ####
 * [Original Repo](https://github.com/pixeltailgames/cinema)